This article may contain compensated links. Please read the disclosure for more info.

-1. First of all, schedule a regular time for yourself when you can be undisturbed.
+1. First of all, schedule a regular time to teach yourself piano when you can be undisturbed.

 2. Make your "piano corner" a cozy place.
 Have a really comfortable piano bench at the correct height, perfect lighting, a CD player, maybe computer or laptop, pencils, metronome, music books and piano sheet music, and books - all within reach.